McNopper/ZeroInfinity/README.md

 Thanks a lot, to my family and their patience having me as a 🤓.

+Thanks to 🤖, for cross checking the math, wording and implementation.

 ## Note

 The math formulas are encoded using [MathJax](https://www.mathjax.org/).
 However, the decoding and rendering are not properly done in GitHub.